JAlcocerT/JAlcocerT/content/blog/ai-coding-nocode-genai-tools.md

 ```

 {{< callout type="info" >}}
-It was about time to make [a project again with a telegram bot](https://github.com/JAlcocerT/EntreAgujayPunto/tree/main/TelegramBot) 💻 (combined with [web](https://jalcocert.github.io/JAlcocerT/websites-themes-2024/)!)
+It was about time to make [a project again with a telegram bot](https://github.com/JAlcocerT/EntreAgujayPunto/tree/main/TelegramBot) 💻 (combined with [HUGO web](https://jalcocert.github.io/JAlcocerT/websites-themes-2024/)!)
 {{< /callout >}}

 Its all done with Python and the following **project structure**: